ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

   - NOTE: a custom `comparator` is still required for the built-in date filter options, i.e. `equals`.
 - The **Country** column includes:
     - a custom `* Not Equals (No Nulls) *` filter which also removes null values.
-    - it also demonstrates how localisation can be achieved via the `gridOptions.localeTextFunc()` callback function, where the default value is replaced for the filter option `'notEqualNoNulls'`.
+    - it also demonstrates how localisation can be achieved via the `gridOptions.getLocaleText(params)` callback function, where the default value is replaced for the filter option `'notEqualNoNulls'`.
 - Saving and restoring custom filter options via `api.getFilterModel()` and `api.setFilterModel()` can be tested using the provided buttons.

 <grid-example title='Custom Filter Options' name='custom-filter-options' type='generated'></grid-example>